A view of Edinburgh from 6th floor, Appleton Tower

 Trainings

-I’m quite keen on going to summer/winter schools (def. not for meeting new people and going to new places and trying new foods).
-I’ve been at:
+I’m quite keen on going to summer/winter schools (partly for meeting new people and trying new foods).
+I’ve been at CreteLing 2023, NYI Winter School 2023, LSSLL 2021 & 22, and NASSLLI 2022.
+These trainings become less frequent after I discovered conferences.

 Other involvements

-I regularly work for X Academy, a multidisciplinary educational program happening every summer in China, where I’ve been hosting the Cognitive Neuroscience course.
-I’m glad to have assisted the teaching of
+I regularly work for X Academy, a multidisciplinary educational program happening every summer in China, where I’ve been hosting the Cognitive Neuroscience course taught by Prof. Xiao Xiao (2023 & 24 & 25), Prof. Miao Cao (2024 & 25) and Prof. Ji Hu (2022).

 Resources